 Smoking is a known risk factor for influenza, says Robert Tarran, a professor of cell biology and physiology at Chapel Hill.
 “People who smoke are immunosuppressed to some degree,” Tarran says.
 “They make more mucus.
 It doesn’t clear the lungs as well.
 There are pro-inflammatory changes; immune cells are changed as well.
 And all that leads up to, basically, they’re more likely to get viruses and have a worse outcome.”

-Vapers’ risk of viral infections has not been studied much, although there are some epidemiological studies suggesting they are more likely to get respiratory infections, Tarran says.
+Vapers’ risk of viral infections has not been studied as much, although there are some epidemiological studies suggesting they are more likely to get respiratory infections, Tarran says.
+Five months after this story was first published, a national survey published in the Journal of Adolescent Health found that adolescents and young adults who reported vaping e-cigarettes were five times more likely to be diagnosed with COVID-19 than nonusers.
+Those who reported using both cigarettes and e-cigarettes were seven times more likely to receive a positive diagnosis.
 And animal studies provide some clues.
 Mice that were exposed to e-cigarette aerosol and then inoculated with Streptococcus pneumoniae bacteria or influenza A were less likely to survive.
 And vaping may interfere with neutrophil function, some studies suggest.
 Scientists at Chapel Hill have shown that e-cigarette use suppresses the activity of immune- and inflammatory-response genes in nasal cells—more so even than smoking.
 And a preprint study found that the gene that encodes the receptor ACE2, which the novel coronavirus uses to infect cells, is more active in smokers than nonsmokers.

-Of course, none of these studies directly show that smoking or vaping increases the severity of COVID-19 infections; it is not clear to what extent they can be extrapolated to the current pandemic.
+Of course, none of these studies directly show that smoking or vaping increases the severity of COVID-19 infections, and it is not clear to what extent prior research can be extrapolated to the current pandemic.
 But given that smoking and vaping do well-established harm to the immune system, it seems prudent to assume they might make coronavirus infections worse.

 “I think that a sensible thing to do for people is to stop smoking and stop vaping—and avoid secondhand exposure,” says Stanton Glantz, director of the Center for Tobacco Control Research and Education at the University of California, San Francisco.
 “We don’t have every little detail on this nailed down,” he says.
 “But based on what we know, generally, about smoking and e-cigarettes—and in particular about smoking and COVID-19 from people who are already sick, from one study in China—it stands to reason that you would lower your risk if you stopped doing these things.”
 After all, Glantz adds, “what’s the downside?”